 The financial statements of the Utilities report information about the Utilities using accounting methods similar to those used by the private sector.
 These statements offer short-term and long-term financial information about its activities.
 The Statements of Net Position includes all of the Utilities' assets and liabilities and provides information about the nature and amounts of investments in resources (assets) and the obligations to Utilities' creditors (liabilities).
 It also provides the basis for computing rate of return, evaluating the capital structure of the Utilities and assessing the liquidity and financial flexibility of the Utilities.
 All of the current year's revenues and expenses are accounted for in the Statements of Revenues, Expenses and Changes in Net Position.
 This statement measures the success of the Utilities' operations over the past year and can be used to determine whether the Utilities' has successfully recovered all its costs through its user fees and other charges, profitability, and credit worthiness.
 The final required financial statement is the Statements of Cash Flows.
-The primary purpose of this statement is to provide information about the Utilities' cash receipts and cash payments during the reporting period.
-The statement reports cash receipts, cash payments and net changes in cash resulting from operations, investing and financing activities and provides answers to such questions as where did cash come from, what was cash used for and what was the change in the cash balance during the reporting period.
+The primary purpose of this statement reports cash receipts, cash payments and net changes in cash resulting from operations, investing and financing activities and provides answers to such questions as where did cash come from, what was cash used for and what was the change in the cash balance during the reporting period.